 The Importance of Hydration for Seniors’ Health

 Remembering medications, health appointments, exercising, eating well, and maintaining healthy lifestyle practices can make growing older feel like it comes with an unending list of things to do and keep track of.
-As task lists grow and priorities pile up, it becomes easy for some elements to get forgotten or pushed to bottom of the list in favour of prioritizing things that feel more urgent or important for promoting good health.
+As task lists grow and priorities pile up, it becomes easy for some elements to get forgotten or pushed to the bottom of the list in favour of prioritizing things that feel more urgent or important for promoting good health.

-One thing that is incredibly important, but is rarely given as much attention as it needs, is the essential practice of daily senior hydration.
-Sufficient hydration is imperative for the body’s functions, so seniors should be mindful and purposeful about finding ways to ensure they are drinking enough water every day.
+Sufficient hydration is essential for the body’s functions; therefore, seniors should be mindful and purposeful about finding ways to ensure they drink enough water daily.

 Dehydration is among the top 10 causes of hospitalization for seniors, and failing to maintain a proper level of hydration can have a detrimental impact on various aspects of overall health.

-Impacts of Dehydration
+The Impacts of Dehydration

 Liver